A typical Williams

 The greater the number

-of turns of wire on a coil, the weaker (weaker pull in strength) the solenoid coil.
+of turns of wire on a coil, the weaker (less pull in strength) the solenoid coil.

 of wire turns